Unity State: Administrative divisions

-The larger towns were Bentiu, Mayom, Rubkona and Leer.
+Large towns in Unity include Bentiu, Mayom, Rubkona and Leer.

-Other towns were Riangnom, Rub-Koni, Yoahnyang, Tam, Mankien, Wang-Kay, Koch, Nyal and Ganyliel.
+Other towns include Riangnom, Rub-Koni, Yoahnyang, Tam, Mankien, Wang-Kay, Koch, Nyal and Ganyliel.

 Economy

-Agriculture was the state's primary economic activity.
-The people of the state were nomadic agro-pastoralists who engaged in both agriculture and rearing of livestock, especially cattle.
-Farming was conducted during the rainy season although some cultivation also occurs during summer.
-Vegetables were not widely cultivated as most farmers were rural rather than urban and therefore lacked access to markets for their produce.
-Some NGOs introduced farmers to the practice of cultivation for market.
+Agriculture is the state's primary economic activity.
+Many people of the state are nomadic agro-pastoralists who engage in both agriculture and rearing of livestock, especially cattle.
+Farming is primarily conducted during the rainy season, although some cultivation also occurs during summer.
+Vegetables are not widely cultivated, as most farmers are rural rather than urban, and therefore lack access to markets for their produce.
+Some NGOs have introduced farmers to the practice of cultivation for market.

 Oil fields

-Southern Sudan's first oil reserves were discovered here during the 1970s.
-The international oil companies which engaged in oil exploration contributed to massive displacement of the indigenous population.
+Southern Sudan's first oil reserves were discovered in the area during the 1970s.
+The international oil companies which engaged in oil exploration contributed to the massive displacement of the indigenous population.

-In the state were some rich oilfields, including Unity oilfield and most of Block 5A.
+Oilfields in the state include the Unity oilfield and most of Block 5A.
 The Unity oilfield is within the largest hydrocarbon accumulation in the Muglad rift basin and contains an estimated 150000000 oilbbl of oil.

 The Greater Nile Oil Pipeline begins in the Unity oilfield.